russellsayshi/debris/README.md

 ![Alt text](http://i.imgur.com/SRslncE.png "Viewing file metadata")

 ##Installation
 To install Debris, simply clone the repo and then run `compile.sh`.
-It will generate two files, `debris` and `rmt`, and you can symlink or copy them into `/usr/bin`, or whereever you please in your path.
+It will generate two files, `debris` and `rmt`, and you can symlink or copy them into `/usr/bin`, or whereever else in your path.